Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Simulation Results

-In Figure~\ref{fig:sigma}, we present the evolution of $\hat{\sigma}_d$ for all the distance measurements, where the true $\sigma_d$ was set to $0.5m$.
-The estimates converge to $\sigma_d$, as desired, but it should be noted that a considerable number of measurements is necessary before this happens.
-Consequently, we choose a default initial value for all $\sigma$ and $\kappa$ (different from the real one), to be used during the first time steps of the trajectory.
-After that point, the estimated values are used instead.
-The introduction of parameter estimation does not seem to considerably decrease performance when compared with an optimal case of known values, as Figure~\ref{fig:ssigma} expresses.
+We start by examining the evolution of $\hat{\sigma}_d$ for all the distance measurements, when the true $\sigma_d$ was set to $0.5m$, when performing parameter estimation (Figure~\ref{fig:sigma}).
+The estimates converge to $\sigma_d$, as desired, but it should be noted that a considerable number of measurements is necessary before this happens. {Therefore, we require an initial value to be used in the first iterations that will be then corrected.
+For the next simulations we start parameter estimation at the $20$th trajectory step, using $\sigma^0$ up to that point.}